mmondics/aiops-z/README.md

     ![turbo-supply-chain](images/turbo-supply-chain.png)

     The first thing to notice is the supply chain on the left side of the page.
 As discussed in the previous section, Turbonomic uses the concept of a supply chain made up of buyers and sellers all with the goal of meeting application resource demand.
-The supply chain shown on the homepage includes all the entities that Turbonomic identified based on deployment of the KubeTurbo operator on the OpenShift on IBM zSystems cluster.
+The supply chain shown on the homepage includes all the entities that Turbonomic identified based on deployment of the KubeTurbo operator on the OpenShift on IBM Z cluster.
 The relationships and interdependencies between each entity were automatically identified and provide an overview of how each object relates to one another.
 Because we are monitoring an OpenShift cluster, we can see our application and cluster infrastructure components were found including containers, namespaces, persistent volumes, and the single virtual machine running our cluster's combined compute/control plane node.
 This is an interactable chart so you can click on any of the entity types to drill down directly from the homepage.

     ![turbo-business-applications](images/turbo-business-applications.png)